Skuas of The Petrel Station

 Scientific name: Stercorarius parasiticus

-Arctic Skuas are more common around New Zealand’s inshore coast in spring and summer, but are seen less often offshore.
+Arctic Skuas are more common around New Zealand’s inshore coastline in spring and summer, but are seen less often offshore.
 They are agile, fast, and highly entertaining birds to watch.

 They mainly feed by chasing terns, gulls, and other seabirds until their target drops its catch, creating some spectacular aerial pursuits in the process.
-Like several other skuas, they can occur in a wide range of plumages, which makes them another interesting species to work through in the field.
+They can occur in a wide range of plumages which is always interesting to work through in the field.

 They breed in the Arctic and are also referred to as Parasitic Jaeger elsewhere.